Mariemprojects/Opti-vision/README.md

 Then open 👉 http://127.0.0.1:8000

-# 🧾 License

-This project is licensed under the MIT License.
-Feel free to fork and improve it.

 # ⭐ Support

 If you like this project, please star 🌟 the repository — it motivates me to keep building and improving Opti-Vision!